iamvirul/the-council/README.md

 ### Token compression (optional)

-The Council fires 4+ agent calls per orchestration.
+The Council can make multiple agent calls per orchestration.
 Enable Caveman compression to reduce output tokens from internal agents (Chancellor, Executor, Aide) by up to 50-60%, with no loss of technical accuracy.
 The Supervisor is exempt — its user-facing recommendation stays in normal prose.

 Add `COUNCIL_CAVEMAN` to the env block: